-Under the Board Charter, the composition of the Board should comprise a majority of Non-Executive Directors who should also be Independent Directors.
-As at 30 June 2021, the Board comprised of a majority of Independent Directors.
-The current six Non- Executive Directors have a mix of commercial, exploration, project development, mining and financial skills and experience.
+Under the Board Charter, the composition of the Board should comprise a majority of Non-executive Directors who should also be Independent Directors.
+As at 30 June 2022, the Board comprised of a majority of Independent Directors.
+The current six Non-executive Directors have a mix of commercial, exploration, project development, mining and financial skills and experience.

-Further details about the Directors including skills, experience and term of office are set out in this report and in the FY21 Annual Report on pages 126 - 128 and pages 148 - 149. and pages.
-In addition to the Annual Report, the table on page 7 sets out the skills, attributes and experience of the Directors serving on the Board as at 30 June 2021.
+Further details about the Directors including skills, experience and length of service are set out in this report and biographical profiles are provided in the 2022 Annual Report pages 139-141 and pages 160-161.
+In addition to the Annual Report, the table on page 6 sets out the skills, attributes and experience of the Directors serving on the Board as at 30 June 2022.